 Adeile penguin colony on Paulet Island in Antarctica

-Traveling, Hiking, Running, Vegetarian Cooking, Programming, Classic Rom-Coms, K-Pop
+Traveling, Hiking, Running, Cooking, Programming, Classic Rom-Coms

 Working towards a typology of sociolinguistic variation (SV) in order to provide a toolkit for grammar-writers to better describe and contextualize SV, and to make grammars more useful for sociolinguistic and historical linguistic studies.
 See our scripts in our Github repo for the Rochester Grammar and Variation lab led by Nadine Grimm and Maya Abtahian.